 Click each age range below to explore how Social Security can be an important part of retirement planning at every age.

 Thinking about Social Security now provides options later.
 Your clients are working hard, earning benefits that will reward them in the future.
 Help them imagine their retirement and living securely in a future that they can start shaping today.

-Sit down with your clients and help develop a retirement plan.
+Sit down with your clients and help develop a retirement strategy.
 How much income will they want?
 How much income will Social Security alone provide?
-You can calculate their anticipated Social Security benefits at SSA.gov/MyAccount.
+You can calculate their anticipated Social Security benefits at SSA.gov/myaccount.